Oklahoma City Property & Debt Division Attorney

 - Childcare costs.

 - Accumulation of debt

 Do you have more questions regarding how assets may be divided in your divorce?
 Contact us today to schedule an appointment with our team.

 Other factors, such as the length of the marriage and tax liabilities, will come into play as well.
-When you are dividing marital assets, it is important that you work with experienced divorce attorneys and financial specialists who can help you assess and equitably divide your marital assets.
+When you are dividing marital assets, it is important that you work with experienced Oklahoma City property division attorneys and financial specialists who can help you assess and equitably divide your marital assets.

 What Is Marital Property and Separate Property?

 Marital property is any property or asset that was accumulated or earned during the marriage.
 Examples can be the marital home, retirement contributions, vehicles bought with joint accounts, and more.